paramraghavan/123ofaws/iam/iam.md

   - Select type of trusted entity **"AWS Service"**
   - Select EC2
   - Attach the above S3 permission policy file you just created
-  - Now on EC2 startup the service role will make sure
+  - Now on EC2 startup this service role will make sure  it gets the token and key and stores it in the EC2 instance.
+So any applications running in the Ec2 instance can use these tokens to access S3
 - Delegated Role
 - Service linked Role
 -